mirage335-colossus/ollama/docs/windows.md

 The easiest way to install Ollama on Windows is to use the `OllamaSetup.exe` installer.
 It installs in your account without requiring Administrator rights.
-We update Ollama regularly to support the latest models, and this installer will help you keep up to date.
+The official release of Ollama uses this installer to keep the application up to date automatically.
+This fork disables the automatic update feature, so you will need to download newer versions manually.

 If you'd like to install or integrate Ollama as a service, a standalone `ollama-windows-amd64.zip` zip file is available containing only the Ollama CLI